🌓

 What Actually Works

-purpose Strong Leadership: At all levels, not just
+Strong Leadership: At all levels, not just the top

 The Realist’s Approach